-Ballum Sluse is a sluice at the expiration of Bred Å in Sønderjylland.
+Ballum Sluse is a sluice mill at the outlet of Brede Å in Southern Jutland.
 The nearby Ballum Slusekro is part of the whole.
-3 km south of Rømødämningen, on the coastal road between the dam and Ballum.
+3 km south of the Romo dam, on the coast road between the dam and Ballum.

-History : Slusen’s constructor was the engineering engineer Hinrichs, while the construction itself was carried out by Philip Holzmann & amp; Co.
-The construction started in 1914, but was delayed by World War 1, which was declared the same year.
-Major parts of the construction work were imposed on French and Russian prisoners of war.
-In 1915 the actual sluice was completed.
+History: The builder's designer was Hinrich's dough engineer, while the plant itself was handled by Philip Holzmann & Co.
+Construction began in 1914, but was delayed by World War I, which was declared the same year.
+Much of the construction work was imposed on French and Russian prisoners of war.
+In 1915 the actual sluice mill was completed.

-In 1920 the area became Danish again at the reunification.
-From 1786 the ferry departed from Bådsbøl-Ballum to Rømø.
-Around 1900, one sailed by a motor ferry from Skærbæk Brohoved north of the current dam; but later the ferry route moved back to Bådsbøl-Ballum until it was transferred to the newly built Ballum Sluse, after the reunion had been landed.
-From here, the ferry ride continued to Rømø from 1923 until the dam was opened in 1948.
+In 1920 the area became Danish again at the Reunion.
+From 1786 the ferry crossing took place from Bådsbøl-Ballum to Rømø.
+Around 1900, a motor ferry sailed from Skærbæk Brohoved north of the current dam; but later the ferry route moved back to Bådsbøl-Ballum, until after the Reunion it was transferred to the newly built Ballum Sluse, where a jetty was constructed.
+From there, the ferry continued to Rømø from 1923 until the dam was inaugurated in 1948.